 Restructuring Charges.
 The Company has developed and implemented restructuring initiatives to improve efficiencies across the organization, reduce its cost structure, and/or better align its resources with the Company's product strategy.
 As a result of these plans, the Company has recorded restructuring charges comprised principally of employee severance and associated termination costs related to the reduction of its workforce, the consolidation of certain real estate facilities and data centers, losses on subleases, and contract termination costs.
 The Company's restructuring plans include one-time termination benefits as well as certain contractual termination benefits or employee terminations under ongoing benefit arrangements.
-One-time termination benefits are recognized as a liability at estimated fair value when the approved plan of termination benefits arrangements are recognized as a liability at estimated fair value when the future service period.
-Ongoing termination benefits arrangements are recognized as a liability at estimated fair value when the anount of such benefits becomes estimable and payment is probable.
+One-time termination benefits are recognized as a liability at estimated fair value when the approved plan of termination has been communicated to employees, unless employees must provide future service, in which case the benefits are recognized ratably over the future service period.
+Ongoing termination benefits arrangements are recognized as a liability at estimated fair value when the amount of such benefits becomes estimable and payment is probable.
 Contract termination costs are recognized at estimated fair value when the entity terminates the contract in accordance with the contract terms.